cloudera/director-azure-plugin/README.md

 Increase the limits, especially core count, by filing a support ticket on the [Azure portal](https://portal.azure.com/).

-# Understanding and Changing the Cloudera Director Azure Plugin Config Files
+# Understanding and Changing the Cloudera Altus Director Azure Plugin Config Files

 **IMPORTANT:** The [Cloudera Enterprise Reference Architecture for Azure Deployments](http://www.cloudera.com/documentation/other/reference-architecture/PDF/cloudera_ref_arch_azure.pdf) (PDF) is the authoritative document for supported deployment configurations in Azure.

-There are two files that the Cloudera Director Azure Plugin uses to change settings:
+There are two files that the Cloudera Altus Director Azure Plugin uses to change settings:

 * `images.conf`
 * `azure-plugin.conf`